x-147/base-apparel-coming-soon-master/README.md

 - you could use input.checkValidity(), this works of html constraints ("required"), not ideal for custom message
 - novalidate (on form), to remove input validation (nested in form), and all other kinds of validation
 - transform: scale(), scale without affecting layout (this may have an effect on children?)
+- outline used for focus indicators often without shifting layouts